ethereum/consensus-specs/specs/sharding/p2p-interface.md

 There are three additional global topics for Sharding.

-- `shard_blob_header`: co-signed headers, to be included on-chain, and signaling builders to publish full data.
+- `shard_blob_header`: co-signed headers to be included on-chain and to serve as a signal to the builder to publish full data.
 - `shard_blob_tx`: builder-signed headers, also known as "data transaction".
-- `shard_proposer_slashing`: slashings of duplicate shard proposals
+- `shard_proposer_slashing`: slashings of duplicate shard proposals.

 ##### `shard_blob_header`

 Shard header data, in the form of a `SignedShardBlobHeader` is published to the global `shard_blob_header` subnet.
-Shard blob headers select shard blob bids by builders, and should be timely to ensure builders can publish the full shard blob before subsequent attestations.
+Shard blob headers select shard blob bids by builders and should be timely to ensure builders can publish the full shard blob before subsequent attestations.

 The following validations MUST pass before forwarding the `signed_blob_header` on the network.
-Alias `header = signed_blob_header.message`
+Alias `header = signed_blob_header.message`.

 - _[IGNORE]_ The `header` is not from a future slot (with a `MAXIMUM_GOSSIP_CLOCK_DISPARITY` allowance) -- i.e. validate that `header.slot <= current_slot`